aishwaryasavanth22/Restaurant-Revenue-Prediction-ML-Project/README.md

 The analysis highlights the importance of order volume and operational factors in revenue generation and shows how predictive modeling can support data-driven decision making in the restaurant industry.

+👩‍💻 Author

+Aishwarya Savanth
+Aspiring Data Scientist | Machine Learning Enthusiast Passionate about data analysis, machine learning, and AI-driven insights.

+⭐ If you found this project helpful, consider starring the repository!